iondv/framework/docs/en/2_system_description/platform_configuration/package.md

 }
 ```

-## Specificity of connection using script
+## Specificity of connection using a script

 * if there is no slash in the object name - / => "project-management"- substitute in the default path the ION-APP group - i.e the path is - //git.iondv.ru/ION-APP/project-management.
 * if there is a slash in the object name - it means it’s already set up with the group and just pick up the path to the git with the group and meta, for example "ION-METADATA/viewlib" - the path - //git.iondv.ru/ION-METADATA/viewlib.